 Difference Between a Cortado and a Cortadito

 A Cortadito is a sweet Cuban espresso made by a pre-sweetened espresso shot topped off with steamed milk.
 They add the sugar into the top of the Moka pot, where the espresso will brew into crema.
-Some of the recipes add frothed milk to the sweetened coffee, but there are some variations made without frothed milk.
+Some recipes add frothed milk to the sweetened coffee, but some variations are made without frothed milk.

 Simple Cortado Recipe